 Benefiting Make-A-Wish MI

 - Meat N' Potatoes Tune w/ A Side of Good

 - $100 (Split 50/50 with MAW through Aug)

 With the Wish-A-Mile 300 Bike Tour cancelled for the second year in its 34 year span, due to Covid related precautions...the thousands of us Doaners, Sponsors, and Wish granting riders are doing what we can to work within a "Virtual" context instead of a massive 3 day tour.
 Holding solo rides, small group rides, or holding our own 500 mile Team events on WAM Week in July, to garner donations for kids across the country that are fighting insurmountable health issues.
 I'd typically, be the SAG Mechanic for this crazy grouping of cyclists, normally raising over $2 million a year...and then the World came apart.

 Need a Tune-Up, but want to help me make Wishes come true?

 Be it a proper bike tune-up, more singular and basic tweeks, custom wheel builds, suspension overhauls, and beyond; The Illiterate Cyclist has you covered.
 Taking the Middle-Man out of the equation and by dedicating to the origins of a bike shop, The Service, allows me to offer you a better price, faster turn-around, and guaranteed, better results...because that's what I am known for.

-Disclaimer: The Illiterate Cyclist does not support any throttle driven bicycles.
+Disclaimer: The Illiterate Cyclist does not support any motorized bikes, in regards to service or even general parts.
 And, I don't sell Schwinn's, nor do I buy them.